 SERI issues education ordinances for each VET programme (VPETA Article 19).
 By way of example, a VET ordinance has been issued for the VET programme to become a ‘Chef, Federal Diploma of Vocational Education and Training’, which is the translation of the legally protected title: ‘Köchin / Koch EFZ - Cuisinière / Cuisinier CFC - Cuoca / Cuoco AFC’.
 The VET ordinances are issued at the request of professional organisations or, if necessary, at the cantons’ or SERI’s own initiative.
-VET ordinances cover the following aspects in particular: The subject matter and duration of the corresponding VET programme; the objectives and requirements; health and safety regulations, environmental protection; the scope of course content and the distribution of VET content across learning environments; the VET curriculum; the minimum standards for the VET professionals; the maximum number of apprentices per company; the learning documentation; the learning report and performance documentation; the qualification procedure; the qualifications and titles, the quality development and organisation and the final provisions.
+In particular, VET ordinances cover the following aspects: The subject matter and duration of the corresponding VET programme; the objectives and requirements; health and safety regulations; environmental protection; the scope of course content and the distribution of VET content across learning environments; the VET curriculum; the minimum standards for the VET professionals; the maximum number of apprentices per company; the learning documentation; the learning report and performance documentation; the qualification procedure; the qualifications and titles; the quality development and organisation and the final provisions.

 The apprenticeship contract is a standardised agreement between the apprentice and an employer.
 In Switzerland, an apprenticeship contract is only valid in written form.
 The special content of an apprenticeship contract is that the main compensation for work performed by the apprentice is that he receives professionally conducted VET training provided by the company.
-The monthly apprenticeship salary and its increase throughout the apprenticeship is settled in the contract as well.
+The contract also defines the monthly apprenticeship salary and its increase throughout the apprenticeship.
 The nationally standardised apprenticeship contract is available on www.lv.berufsbildung.ch.
-The apprenticeship contract is described in VPETA, and also integrated into the Code of Obligations (Article 344 to 346a) in the Swiss Civil Code.
+The apprenticeship contract is described in VPETA, and integrated into the Code of Obligations (Article 344 to 346a) in the Swiss Civil Code.